PPindel/bac-calculator/README.md

 ![image](https://user-images.githubusercontent.com/114284732/213209929-b8650f3d-2a7d-4213-90da-283f852977e8.png)

 - Loading animations to create an illusion of an advanced project and function to clear the terminal so everything looks nice and clear
+  (please use the full screen for better quality)

 https://user-images.githubusercontent.com/114284732/213211886-7e7a4867-eb4a-429e-898b-91bb016690bd.mp4